bbauska/JS-Animated-Slideshow-JavaScript/README.md

 }
 </pre>

-If JavaScript can't read those properties, then the function stops without throwing up an error message.
+<p>If JavaScript can't read those properties, then the function stops without throwing up an error message.</p>

-Another solution is to apply default left and top properties in the <span>moveElement</span> function.
-If either property hasn't been set, we can give them a default value of &quot;0px&quot;:
+<p>Another solution is to apply default left and top properties in the <span>moveElement</span> function.
+If
+either property hasn't been set, we can give them a default value of &quot;0px&quot;:</p>

 <pre>
 if (!elem.style.left) {